2019 Rampage & Proving Grounds Ticket Packages Now Available - Pinkbike

 Attendees have two options to choose from, traditional General Admission, and Rampage Experience.
 General Admission requires bike-in access, includes a bike valet, and unbelievable views of the competition.
 The Rampage Experience package offers a guided hike to the Rampage course start the day before the event, shuttles to and from the event site, bike valet, a Friday lunch voucher and a seven-day Zion National Park pass.

+Friday event access; Guided group hike to the event start; Shuttle access to and from the event site on both days; Bike valet access; Lunch voucher for both days; Preferred viewing during finals; Seven-day Zion National Park pass; Signature Rampage merchandise item.

+MINORS PERMITTED ONLY IF 16+ AND ACCOMPANIED BY AN ADULTRAMPAGE EXPERIENCE TICKET - $500 PLUS TAXES AND FEES

-Friday, October 25th event access; Guided group hike to the event start; Shuttle access to and from the event site on both days; Bike valet access; Lunch voucher for both days; Preferred viewing during finals; Seven-day Zion National Park pass; Signature Rampage merchandise item.
+Friday event access; Guided group hike to the event start; Shuttle access to and from the event site on both days; Bike valet access; Lunch voucher for both days; Preferred viewing during finals; Seven-day Zion National Park pass; Signature Rampage merchandise item.
 MINORS PERMITTED ONLY IF 16+ AND ACCOMPANIED BY AN ADULT.
-SPECTATOR ADVISORY

-Red Bull Rampage features the world's greatest riders tackling the most intense terrain of any contest on the planet – no novices here.
-The same applies for spectators; this event is not for casual observers.
-The new Red Bull Rampage venue was chosen for its ability to challenge the riders and push their limits, so it is remote, hot, unforgiving and dangerous.

-No transportation from the parking lot to the venue will be provided.
-From the lot, it is four miles to the contest venue over uneven desert terrain that you will either have to hike or pedal.
-If you ride it, you'll need to check your bike at the on-site bike valet once you reach the contest venue, no exceptions.
-The good news is that both ticket options offer free bike valet!
-Spectators will be required to stay within the designated viewing areas at the base of the course near the finish line.
-No pets allowed, and non-adult spectators are not recommended.
-All on-site rules and requirements are necessary to ensure everyone's safety and enjoyment.
+Red Bull Rampage, the most challenging event in Freeride Mountain Biking, promises to make the 2019 iteration the greatest spectator and athlete experience in its storied history.
+To ensure spectators have an epic time, two great ticket options are available to guarantee an unforgettable experience.
+Attendees have two options to choose from, traditional General Admission, and Rampage Experience.

 Red Bull Rampage is supported by Kia Motors America, BFGoodrich, Utah Sports Commission, Venmo and Red Hydrogen.